 Friendship: Are you friends with your spouse?
 Is there a sincere likeness and level of comfort?
 Successful couples enjoy spending time with each other.
 It is this friendship that can be the foundation for solving problems as they arise in the marriage.

-My son’s new wife isn’t a domestic goddess.
-She teaches nursing at a local university and is working on her Ph.D.
+My son’s wife isn’t a domestic goddess.
+She has a high pressure job and a Master’s in Nursing.
 She is more interested in cerebral pursuits than what art is hung on the walls or, cleaning the kitchen.
 My son, on the other hand, loves his career but also loves to cook and keep the house tidy.
 I tease my new daughter-in-law and tell her she has a “fine wife.”

 Emotional honesty: Successful spouses trust each other, they feel safe being vulnerable and when discussing their feelings.
 There is an emotional give and take.
 When one spouse is in need, the other is there for them and vice versa.